 Choose [File Numbering], and then choose an option.

-Continuous consecutively (until the 9999th shot is taken/saved) even if you switch memory cards.
+Continuous Images are numbered consecutively (until the 9999th shot is taken/saved) even if you switch memory cards.
 Auto Reset Image numbering is reset to 0001 if you switch memory cards, or when a new folder is created.